Simple Ways to Save

 If you have a second refrigerator or freezer, think about getting rid of it.
 If it’s not being used to full capacity, you’re wasting a lot of energy.

-- Replace incandescent fixtures with fluorescent.
-A fluorescent lamp is 4 times more efficient than an incandescent bulb.
+- Replace incandescent and fluorescent fixtures with LEDs.
+An LED lamp is 4 times more efficient.

 - Use 40- or 60-watt bulbs in closets or hallways.
 Replace all bulbs with lower wattages wherever possible.